Facelift

 During Surgery

-On the day of surgery, you will receive anaesthesia to ensure comfort.
+On the day of your facelift, anaesthesia is given to ensure you’re comfortable throughout the procedure.
 The surgeon will perform the facelift based on your customised plan, carefully making incisions, repositioning tissue, removing excess skin, and closing the incisions with sutures.
-You will be taken to a recovery area afterward for monitoring before being discharged or admitted overnight, depending on the procedure's extent.
+After the procedure, you’ll be monitored in a recovery area before going home the same day.

 After Surgery